 Where to Stay at LEGOLAND Florida

 There are several options around the area, including three themed resorts onsite.
 Let’s start with the onsite themed resorts.
-I will warn you before we get to the onsite resorts that they are expensive!
+Before we get to the onsite resorts, I will warn you that they are expensive!
 Ranging from $200 and up!
 The themed rooms are in high demand.
-These are not last-minute rooms – you need to book way in advance to secure these rooms.
+These are not last-minute rooms – you must book in advance to secure these rooms.

 LEGOLAND® Pirate Island Hotel